ua-datalab/QNLP/Project-Plan.md

 ## Oct 28th 2024
 khatri code is also breaking at .fit() with the error `raise ValueError('Provided arrays must be of equal shape.
 Got '
 ValueError: Provided arrays must be of equal shape.
-Got arrays of shape (30, 2, 2) and (30, 2).`
+Got arrays of shape (30, 2, 2) and (30, 2).` update; fixed using the same issue below -i.e using BCE loss
+update: khatri code is breaking still at first .fit saying;

+switching to our v7 code: still getting assertion error for not circuit as input.
+WTF?

 ## OCt 27 2024 mithun self hacking
 Went through khatri code debug line by line